In this guide, we will explore the functionality of the wcscoll function in C++ along with its syntax and a demonstration.

 Example 2:

-Let's take another example to illustrate the use of wcscoll function in C++:
+Let's consider another instance to demonstrate the functionality of the wcscoll function in C++:

 #include <iostream>